-Telephony Services
+Phone Services

-Cogeco Connexion's home phone service uses Internet protocol ("IP") to transport digitized voice signals over the same private network that brings video and Internet services to customers.
+Cogeco Connexion's and Breezeline's home phone service uses Voice Over Internet protocol ("VoIP") to transport digitized voice signals over the same private network that brings video and Internet services to customers.

-Canadian Residential customers can subscribe to one of the three following telephony services: Basic (unlimited local calling), Select (unlimited calling, two features and 100 minutes long distance within Canada and the United States) and Freedom (unlimited calls within Canada and the United States and five of the most popular telephony features).
+Canadian residential customers can subscribe to one of the following phone services: Basic (unlimited local calling) and Freedom (unlimited calls within Canada and the United States and five of the most popular phone features).
 Customers can also add many calling features to their home phone package.
-All Cogeco Connexion residential telephony service customers have access to international long distance plans.
+All Cogeco Connexion residential phone service customers have access to international long-distance plans.

-Atlantic Broadband's residential telephony service features include: unlimited long-distance calling throughout the United States, Canada and Puerto Rico, the ability to keep the customers' existing telephone number where local number portability is supported, the ability to access enhanced Emergency 911 dialing and the ability to use existing telephones and in-house wiring.
-The service also includes voicemail and fifteen other popular custom calling features such as calling line ID.
+Breezeline's residential phone service features include: unlimited long-distance calling throughout the United States, Canada and Puerto Rico, the ability to keep the customers' existing telephone number where local number portability is supported, the ability to access enhanced Emergency 911 dialing and the ability to use existing telephones and in-house wiring.
+The service also includes voicemail and fifteen other popular custom calling features such as calling line ID, call waiting, three-way calling and access to the Breezeline Voice Manager portal